TarangRanpara/EMFoS/README.md

 ### Dataset Building

-we wanted a dataset containing news articles, human written summaries, news titles and human ratings for summaries.
-Since there was no such dataset available, we took a sample from one of such already available dataset, and generated abstractive summaries of news articles using a transformer based model, and had some people rate it on some qualitative measures.
+We wanted a dataset containing news articles, human-written summaries, news titles, and human ratings for summaries.
+Since there was no such dataset available, we took a sample from one of such already available datasets.
+Generated abstractive summaries of news articles using a transformer-based model and had some people rate it on some qualitative measures.

-Therefore, one unique contribution of this project is a dataset containing human ratings for machine generated summaries.
+Therefore, one unique contribution of this project is a dataset containing human ratings for machine-generated summaries.

 More information about the dataset can be found [here](https://github.com/TarangRanpara/EMFoS/blob/main/Dataset/README.md).

-### Computing correlation
+### Computing Correlation

-Once the human ratings were collected, we needed to create a score that is representative of qualitative measures we took ratings for. we can take that score and compute its correlation with different metrics to know which metric is a better proxy for human evaluation.
+Once the human ratings were collected, we needed to create a score representing the qualitative measures we took ratings for.
+We can take that score and compute its correlation with different metrics to know which metric is a better proxy for human evaluation.

-more about these metrics can be found [here](/Notebooks/README.md).
+More about these metrics can be found [here](/Notebooks/README.md).

 ## Results